 If the vendor and your project team speak the same language (literally and technically), they will communicate what is going on regularly, how the process will occur and progress will usually continue.

 Require a weekly report emailed to you in order to keep you up to date on the status of the DAM project in terms you understand.

 - Is the project on time, on budget and on task as planned?
 Why or why not?

 - What is the project plan and next steps?

 - How much is this going to cost the organization?
 How is the cost justified?

 A DAM can simplify, centralize and unify certain workflows and assets needed for your business.
 A good DAM project team will help make your organization’s DAM a reality and a success.

-After all, it still about people, process then technology.
+After all, it still about people, process, information, then technology.